CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

           GITHUB_TOKEN: ${{ secrets.GHCR_PAT_TWO }}
         run: cd backend-for-frontend && ./gradlew jib
 ```
 > Make sure that the JDK set for workflow matches the one for development and Jib base image to avoid potential issues related to differences in Java versions.
 Since a new image will be pushed to GitHub Container Registry, we need a Personal Access Token with the `write:packages` scope, which should be registered as a repository secret.
 The workflow then securely retrieves this token and passes it to the Gradle build context as credentials.
-See [backend-for-frontend-build.yaml](https://github.com/CynicDog/spa-spring-keycloak-oauth2/blob/main/.github/workflows/backend-for-frontend-build.yml) for for the complete configuration.
+See [backend-for-frontend-build.yaml](https://github.com/CynicDog/spa-spring-keycloak-oauth2/blob/main/.github/workflows/backend-for-frontend-build.yml) for the complete configuration.

 ## 5. Final Step: Deploy on Minikube